-e.g. Adjust the heat of the stove to correct temperature by smell and taste of food.
+e.g. Adjust the heat of the stove to correct the temperature by smell and taste of the food.

-Keywords: Chooses, defects differentiates, distinguishes identifies, isolates, relates, selects.
+Keywords : Chooses, defects differentiates, distinguishes identifies, isolates, relates, selects.

-· Guided response
+• Guided response

-The early stages of learning a complex skill that includes initiation and trial and error additional performance is achieved by practicing.
+The early stages of learning a complex skill that includes initiation of trial and error additional performance is achieved by practicing.